Nouns & Articles

 - Using neuter article Lo + adjective + ser in Spanish

-- Presence of the definite articles el/la/los/las
+- Presence of the Spanish definite articles el/la/los/las

 - Gender of nouns ending in -ez/-eza in Spanish

-- Using the diminutive suffix -cito, -cita, -citos and -citas with words ending in -e, -n, and -r
+- Using the Spanish diminutive suffix -cito, -cita, -citos and -citas with words ending in -e, -n, and -r

-- Nouns ending in -aje are masculine
+- Spanish nouns ending in -aje are masculine